 All Airwrap versions come with a large storage case.
 Again, you can get guidance from Dyson about which set of brush and barrel attachments is best for you.

-Where can I Buy the Dyson Airwrap on Sale?
+Can You Find the Dyson Airwrap on Sale?

 The Airwrap is sold refurbished for ~$100 off at the official Dyson store on eBay and sometimes goes on sale at Best Buy, Sephora, and Nordstrom on shopping holidays like Black Friday and Cyber Monday.
 I found my Airwrap Complete $50 off on Amazon.com.